super-mpetr/ansible-role-custom-motd/README.md

 ## Features

-- Prompts user for a custom welcome message at runtime
-- Displays the message using ASCII art via `figlet`
+- Displays a custom welcome message on SSH login using ASCII art (`figlet`)
 - Fully idempotent and lint-checked
 - Supports Debian and Ubuntu platforms